Join Anderson, Dorn & Rader in raising funds and participating in the Alzheimer's Association Walk to End Alzheimer's!

 How Much Will Each Family Member Receive?

 In blended families, as seen on Modern Family, there are a variety of options for inheritance distribution.
 As Jay prepares his estate plan, it is important for him to consider how he wishes to divide his assets among his family members.
 This includes his spouse, two adult children from a previous marriage, a minor son, and an adult stepson, as well as five grandchildren and two great-grandchildren.
 He will need to make decisions regarding the distribution of assets, including the beneficiaries, the amount, and the timing of the distribution.
 He will need to consider whether it would be more beneficial to provide for his current spouse, Gloria, through a trust during her lifetime, with the remainder going to his other children, Claire, Mitchell, and Joe upon her death — or if his children should receive their portion of the inheritance while Gloria is still alive.
 Additionally, he will need to decide if he wants to provide for his stepson, Joe, or leave that responsibility to Gloria if she survives him.
+With estate planning, this could all be resolved.

 When formulating an estate plan, it is crucial to consider the legal requirements for providing for a surviving spouse.
 In certain jurisdictions, there is a mandated minimum inheritance, known as the elective share, that must be allocated to the surviving spouse.
 Additionally, in states with community property laws, a surviving spouse may be entitled to a portion of assets acquired during the marriage.
 While one may assume that their spouse can support themselves without an inheritance, it is essential to have open and thorough discussions about estate planning, and document any agreements to ensure that the surviving spouse's rights and needs are protected.
 Without proper planning and documentation, a surviving spouse may unhinge the distribution of assets if they have not been taken into consideration within the estate plan, and haven’t waved their minimum inheritance rights.

-Phil and Claire will need to evaluate their familial situation and devise a plan to distribute their assets and financial assets among their children and grandchildren.
+Phil and Claire will need to evaluate their familial situation and incorporate estate planning to devise a plan for distributing their assets among their children and grandchildren.
 Given the distinct characteristics of their three children, it is important to consider each of their individual needs.
 For example, Haley, as a mother of two, may require a larger portion of the inheritance to support her children.
-Phil and Claire may elect to set aside a specific fund for their grandchildren.
-Alex is very smart and her education or employment opportunities may not require as much financial support.
-Luke, on the other hand, may benefit from trust money to pursue his business ventures and protect him from impulsive decisions.
+Through careful estate planning, Phil and Claire may elect to set aside a specific fund for their grandchildren.
+Alex, who is very smart, may not require as much financial support due to her education or employment opportunities.
+Luke, on the other hand, may benefit from estate planning that includes trust money to help him pursue his business ventures and protect him from impulsive decisions.

 An estate plan is a valuable tool for ensuring the protection of assets and financial resources for families of all sizes and backgrounds, not only those depicted in television series.
 The estate planning attorneys at Anderson, Dorn & Rader are dedicated to collaborating with families to develop a personalized plan that reflects the unique characteristics woven into each one.
 Reach out to our knowledgeable staff to see how we can assist your modern family with a financial plan for the future.